Cray-HPE/docs-csm/400-SWITCH-BGP-NEIGHBORS.md

 ```

 - Once the IPs are updated for the route-maps and BGP neighbors you may need to restart the BGP process on the switches, you do this by running `clear ip bgp all` on the mellanox and `clear bgp *` on the Arubas.
 (This may need to be done multiple times for all the peers to come up)
-- When workers are reinstalled the BGP process will need to be restarted.
+- When worker nodes are reinstalled, the BGP process will need to be restarted.
 - If the BGP peers are still not coming up you should check the Metallb.yaml config file for errors.
 The Metallb config file should point to the NMN IPs of the switches configured.

 Metallb.yaml configuration example.